Heidi Thorne is a business author with 25 years of experience in marketing/sales, including a decade in the hotel and trade show industries.

-Business cards are one of the cheapest, easiest and most effective marketing tools.
-They're like little billboards and brochures!
-Here are some business card tips for using them effectively in sales and networking...
+Business cards are one of the cheapest, easiest, and most effective marketing tools.
+They're like a mini billboard or a brochure!
+Here are some business card tips for using them effectively in sales and networking.

 Not Working at Networking

 At networking events, I usually meet up with some folks I might want to connect with afterward.
 So I typically ask them for a business card when I give them one of mine.
 Here are some responses I occasionally get:

 - I don't have any on me.

 - Here, let me put my information on my boss' card (or some other non-related card they dig—and I do mean "dig"—out of a purse, wallet, or pocket).

 What?
 These people are going to an event designed for networking and don't have any business cards on them?
 Are they not planning on making any contacts for sales or other opportunities?

 Okay, I'll cut these folks a bit of slack since many chamber of commerce and networking group events are primarily attended by familiar faces.
 So they may not be expecting to meet anyone new.
 But in my experience, there are usually a few new folks at every event.
 So I almost always carry about 20 to 50 business cards on me.